CPAP Equipment: Comfort & Cleaning

 - If a humidifier is used with your therapy, do not pick up the machine with the humidifier attached.
 With most machines it is easy to spill water from the humidifier chamber into the machine causing damage.
 Manufacturer warranties are voided by water damage to the machine.
 To avoid this, remove the chamber from the humidifier and then remove the humidifier from the machine rather than transporting them together.

-- If a humidifier is used you should empty the water from the chamber every morning.
+- If a humidifier is used, empty the water from the chamber every morning.
 Accidents happen.
 If a family pet or family member moves the machine and humidifier with water in the chamber it is more likely that water could be spilled into your machine.
 Water damage to a machine voids the manufacturer warranty.

 - How often should I clean my filters?